-In the past year, many of us – individuals and companies, in South Africa found ourselves reassessing our priorities, abandoning old ways of operating and embracing new approaches.
+In the past year, many of us – individuals and companies, in South Africa found ourselves reassessing our priorities such as leadership, abandoning old ways of operating and embracing new approaches.

 Effective leadership is especially important in challenging and uncertain times, particularly so with the Covid-19 pandemic, and the resulting economic impact.
 While the normal aims of our company leaders for stability and minimal organisational change are understandable, the pandemic has made achieving this very difficult.

 More than ever, there is a great need for leaders that can embrace change, provide direction and promote unity.
 So let’s dig into some leadership skills you could work on acquiring as all leadership skills can also be learned, practised and developed.

 Natural leaders usually have a combination of positive personality traits and soft skills.
 Below is a list of 10 skills that are important in the financial industry and make a good leader!

 As accountants, we have to communicate with our clients and colleagues regularly and easily convey complex information.
 A competent financial communicator will be able to deliver presentations that others with no accounting background can understand.
 Thus being able to communicate your ideas clearly is a vital leadership skill, especially when you are required to clearly explain company goals.

 Time is precious for people dealing with finances.
 Managing time effectively, being proactive, organised and planning ahead allows you to meet deadlines and complete projects on time.
 Project management tools and software can make this easier and help manage tasks, create reports, automate transactions etc. Beyond managing office time, it is also important to balance work hours with personal time.